 HSCI 487 Internship - Intensive learning experience on-site in health-related organization.
 Prerequisites: senior standing.
 2-5 credits.
 May be repeated once.
-A total of 3 credits required for a major.
 (EL)

 HSCI 490 Research/Thesis - Intensive research and writing on a topic of special interest to the student under the direction of a member of the faculty.
 Thesis and public oral presentation required.
 Required for honors thesis students.
 May be repeated, up to a maximum of 5 total credits.
 Prerequisites: approval of supervising faculty member and department chair.
 1-5 credits.